"AY4.2" closely monitors the London Delta subdivision "

-This “AY4.2” variant is a sub-variant of the highly contagious delta, which first appeared in India and re-infected in late spring and early summer.
+This “AY4.2” variant is a sub-variant Highly contagious delta It first appeared in India and it re-emerged in late spring and early summer.

-A Downing Street spokesman said: “We are monitoring the situation closely and will not hesitate to take action if necessary.”
+“We are closely monitoring this new format and will not hesitate to take action if necessary,” a Downing Street spokesman said.
+However, “nothing says it spreads so easily”, he tried to reassure.

 More than 40,000 positive cases daily in the UK

-Despite Delta’s very strong epidemic of rejecting new strains, the emergence of this new variant still raises fears of strong transmission.
-The United Kingdom, which separates nearly 139,000 deaths from Covit-19, faces increasingly positive cases, now surpassing 40,000 every day, far more than others from Europe.
+The appearance of this new variant, despite the very strong epidemic of delta rejecting new strains, still raises fears of a larger transaction.
+This is the United Kingdom, which condemns nearly 139,000 deaths from Covid 19, Facing increasingly positive cases, Now exceeds 40,000 per day, a much higher incidence rate than other parts of Europe.

-Some scientists attribute the current deterioration to restrictions currently in place, such as adolescents and young adults, weakened immunization of minors, very early immunosuppression or lifting in the UK in July.
+Some scientists attribute the current deterioration to restrictions currently in place, such as adolescents and young adults, weakened immunization of young children, weakened immunity at a very early stage, or lifting indoor masks in July in the UK.

 “No situation comparable to the origin of alpha and delta strains”